inspr/core-legacy/doc/sidecar.md

  Description of parameters
 - Context: [golang's context](https://golang.org/pkg/context/), a way to carry deadlines and cancel signals.
 - Channel: Name of the Channel in which the message will be read from.
-- Message: A user defined struct that allows him to establish his own format to the message going to the Channel:
+- Message: A user defined struct that allows him to establish his own format to the message going to the Channel, as it can be seen in the snippets below:
-    - Message{ defined struct inside of here } 'json:"message"'
+    - Message definition examples
+      - `Message{ Content: struct{your definition} 'json:"data"' } 'json:"message"'`
+      - `Message{ Content: int 'json:"data"' } 'json:"message"'`
+      - `Message{ Content: string 'json:"data"' } 'json:"message"'`
+    - Important to noticed that both json tags are mandatory

 ##### Snippet example:
 ```go